carpentries/trainers/policy/it_curriculum_maintainance.md

 This group shall meet a minimum of 4 times per year to approve new starting points.
 Proposals for new starting points in issues will be tagged by the maintainers for consideration by this group.

+When a new official curriculum is introduced, the Curriculum Team will prepare a list of starting points to be added.
+In this circumstance, a member of the Curriculum Team will open a pull request to add the new starting points and tag the Instructor Training Maintenance Team for discussion and approval.

 ### Maintainer Notes

 how/where additional information is documented (ie addresses IT/1173)